nfreear/nfreear.github.io/_posts/2018-02-28-pa11y-ci-accessility-testing.md

 ---

+_Caveat:_ this blog post is aimed mainly at software developers, and those with some familiarity with Node and [npm][].

 I've recently come across an open source, automated accessibility testing tool called [pa11y-ci][], and I'm really impressed with how easy it is to set up, and the usefulness of the results.